fastestimator/fastestimator/apphub/README.md

 Similarly, people may use 5000+ lines of code or 500+ lines of code to implement the same idea using different AI frameworks.
 In FastEstimator, we strive to make things simpler and more intuitive while preserving the flexibility.
 As a result, many state-of-the-art AI implementations can be simplified greatly such that the code directly reflects the ideas.
 As an example, the [official implementation](https://github.com/tkarras/progressive_growing_of_gans) of [PGGAN](https://arxiv.org/abs/1710.10196) include 5000+ lines of code whereas [our implementation](https://github.com/fastestimator/fastestimator/tree/master/apphub/image_generation/pggan_nihchestxray) only uses 500+ lines.

-To summarize, We spent the extra time learning from official implementation so you can save time by learning from us!
+To summarize, we spent time learning from the official implementation, so you can save time by learning from us!

 ## What's included in each example